Daniel J. Frey

 There is no need to wait.

-Everyone has a ticket to get on the freedom train.
+Everyone has a ticket to get on the Freedom Train.

 It's up to each of us to get on board or not.